 \subsubsection{Slope of second-order structure function}

 We now examine the internal structure of the flow using the local scaling exponent of the second-order structure function, $\zeta_2$.
-As outlined above, Migdal’s theory predicts that $\zeta_2(r,t) = r \partial_r \ln \langle (\Delta v)^2 \rangle$ is a universal function $f(x)$ of the normalized separation $x = r/L_M$.
-Figure~\ref{fig:zeta_and_mean_k2} plots $\zeta_2$ against $\ln(x)$ for the BS case ($Re_{\lambda}=145$).
-Panel (a) shows the evolution at various normalized times, while panel (b) shows the time-averaged behavior over the power-law regime ($20 \le t/T_{eddy,0} \le 2000$).
-In (a), the simulation curves exhibit an excellent collapse onto the theoretical prediction for $\ln(x) < 1.5$.
+As outlined above, Migdal's theory predicts that $\zeta_2(r,t) = r \partial_r \ln \langle (\Delta v)^2 \rangle$ is a universal function $f(x)$ of the normalized separation $x = r/L_M$. \hyperref[fig:zeta_and_mean_k2]{Figure}~\ref{fig:zeta_and_mean_k2} plots $\zeta_2$ against $\ln(x)$ for the BS case ($Re_{\lambda}=145$).
+Panel (a) shows the evolution at various normalized times, while panel (b) shows the time-averaged behaviour over the power-law regime ($20 \le t/T_{\mathrm{eddy},0} \le 2000$).
+In panel (a), the simulation curves exhibit an excellent collapse onto the theoretical prediction for $\ln(x) < 1.5$.
 At larger separations, the curves bend downwards, perhaps reflecting the finite size of the computational domain which naturally truncates the inertial correlations.
-The time-averaged curve in (b) confirms this agreement, with the shaded region indicating minimal temporal fluctuations around the theoretical curve $f(x)$.
-A parallel analysis for the LKB case, shown in Fig.~\ref{fig:zeta_and_mean_k4}, shows striking similarity despite the fundamental difference in the energy decay rates.
+The time-averaged curve in panel (b) confirms this agreement, with the shaded region indicating minimal temporal fluctuations around the theoretical curve $f(x)$.
+A parallel analysis for the LKB case, shown in \hyperref[fig:zeta_and_mean_k4]{figure}~\ref{fig:zeta_and_mean_k4}, shows striking correspondence with the theory despite the departure observed in the energy decay rates.
 This suggests that the self-similar spectral shape predicted by the Euler ensemble is a robust feature of decaying turbulence, persisting even when the global decay rate is different from the prediction.